BBBBAface/Competition-scorer/README.md

-Adding and Editing Submissions
 To add a new submission, make sure the form on the right is empty (click the ➕ Add New button if it's not).
 Fill in the Submission Name, the Scores for each category, and any Notes.
 Click the 💾 Save button.
 The submission will appear in the list on the left.
 To edit a submission, simply click on it in the list, change the details in the form on the right, and click 💾 Save again.

-📊 Generating the Report
 Once all your submissions are entered, click the 📊 Generate Report button at the bottom.
 A new window will appear showing the final, ranked leaderboard.
 It shows each submission's Rank, Name, Final Score, and a breakdown of their raw score vs. their curved score for each category.
 At the bottom of the report, you can click 📄 Export to Word to save a beautifully formatted document of the results.

-Saving Your Work

 Don't forget to save your whole competition!
 Use File > Save Competition As... to save a .json file that contains all your settings and submissions.
 You can open it again later using File > Load Competition....